viodid/PomoTracker/README.md

 </div>
 <br>

 - **Community Engagement:** PomoTracker fosters a sense of community by implementing a user league and leaderboard system.
-Users can compete with each other based on their Pomodoro sessions.
+Users can compete with each other based on their Pomodoro sessions.<br>
-  The leaderboard displays information such as total Pomodoros completed, average Pomodoros, and rewards for top performers.
+  The leaderboard displays information such as total Pomodoros completed, average Pomodoros, and rewards for top performers.<br>
   This gamification element adds a unique and engaging aspect to the application.
 <div align="center">
   <img src="https://pomotracker.s3.eu-central-1.amazonaws.com/leaderboard.png" style="border-radius:10px;" alt="leaderboard users">